Roblox/roact/docs/advanced/fragments.md

 		TextLabel
 ```

 Suppose we'd instead like to create a Roact component that renders a collection of elements.
 That sort of component could be used to inject items into a list or frame without additional nesting.
-That's where `Roact.createFragment` comes in:
+That's where fragments come in:
 ```lua hl_lines="2"
 local function ListItems(props)
 	return Roact.createFragment({